Azure/typespec-azure/docs/migrate-swagger/faq/lintdiff.md

+---
-# Resolving Swagger Lint Diff Violations
+title: Resolving Swagger Lint Diff Violations
+---

 The Swagger Converter will not be able to accurately represent every part of every API in TypeSpec.
 This document outlines some common changes you might need to make to a converted TypeSpec to make it conform to your existing service API and